peterosterlund2/droidfish/README.md

 * Go to *Left drawer menu* -> *Manage Chess Engines* -> *Select Chess Engine* and select the engine to use.

+External engines are started with the current working directory set to `DroidFish/uci/logs` on the external storage.
+This is useful for engines that expect to find data files in a path relative to the current directory.

 *Hint!* There are many free chess engines compiled for Android that can be downloaded from the internet.
 How to find such engines is outside the scope of this document.